SUSE/registries-operator/docs/devel.md

 You can use `kind` for deploying a cluster or another method of your choice.

+* Integration Tests

+`make integration` will run the integration tests against a running cluster pointed by the KUBECONFIG environment variable.

+The integration tests do not work against the test environment provided by kubebuilder as they require information about the cluster's nodes, which is not provided by kubebuilder.

 * e2e-tests:
 `make e2e-tests` will run e2e tests.
 This tests are run also in CI with `kind`.